w3c/miniapp-components/docs/explainer.md

 #### Event binding

-All the MiniApp version have similar mechanism to add event handlers from the template.
+All the MiniApp versions have a similar mechanism to add event handlers from the template.
 MiniApps cannot bind listeners using `addEventListener()` from scripts.

 ##### Quick App (Xiaomi, Huawei)